shahbazsiddeeq/shahbazsiddeeq/README.md

-# Shahbaz Siddeeq – PhD Student | AI Researcher 🤖📚
+# Shahbaz Siddeeq – Dotoral Researcher | Software Engineer 🤖📚

 Welcome to my space on GitHub!
 I'm **Shahbaz Siddeeq**, a PhD student at **Tampere University** and a researcher at **GPT-Lab**, working at the intersection of **Large Language Models (LLMs)**, **software quality**, and **automated refactoring for functional programming**.